1. Intro

 Let's switch back to the master branch and update the page heading.

-Use the git checkout command to switch back to the masterbranch.
-(Notice that the HTML for the new sidebar is no longer there(!) because all that code is stored safely on the sidebarbranch.)
+branch.
+(Notice that the HTML for the new sidebar is no longer there(!) because all that code is stored safely on the sidebar

 Now change the